 That’s because organic ingredients must comply with notably more stringent government standards — standards which significantly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-Judging by its ingredients alone, Castor and Pollux Organix Tiny Feasts Dog Food looks like an above-average wet product.
+So, based on its ingredients alone, Castor and Pollux Organix Tiny Feasts Dog Food looks like an above-average wet product.

 As a group, the brand features an average protein content of 42% and a mean fat level of 22%.
 Together, these figures suggest a carbohydrate content of 28% for the overall product line.